OnCloud125252/SpiderTrigger/README.md

 Congratulations!
 You have successfully deployed SpiderTrigger on your own server.
 SpiderTrigger will now listen for webhook requests and automatically perform the deployment process whenever changes are pushed to your configured path.

 > [!IMPORTANT]\
-> 1. SpiderTrigger only exposes one port inside the Docker container (default 9000) to a random port on the host.
-You can check which port on the host is mapped to the container using the `docker ps` command.
+> - SpiderTrigger only exposes one port inside the Docker container (default 9000) to a random port on the host.
+You can check which port on the host is mapped to the container using the `docker ps` command.\
-> 2. SpiderTrigger automatically injects an environment variable to the Docker container: `PORT=9000`.
-If your application needs to use a port, you can directly use the `PORT` environment variable.
+> - SpiderTrigger automatically injects an environment variable to the Docker container: `PORT=9000`.
+If your application needs to use a port, you can directly use the `PORT` environment variable.\
-> 3. Once you have the webhook link, you can use the same webhook for many projects.
+> - Once you have the webhook link, you can use the same webhook for many projects.
 SpiderTrigger will handle them separately on different containers.